This Meal Prep Dynamite Shrimp Sushi Bowl is sushi deconstructed. The dynamite shrimp is just like the popular appetizer from PF Chang's!

 - 1 tsp butter

-- Cook sushi rice in a rice cooker (can be made up to 24 hours in advance and kept in the fridge).
+- Cook sushi, water and butter in a rice cooker (can be made up to 24 hours in advance and kept in the fridge).
+Once rice is cooked, stir in sugar, rice vinegar and salt and set aside.

 - Preheat olive oil in a large frying pan over med-high heat.